mariav7/dotfiles/README.md

 # My .vimrc file
-#### Inspired by other .vimrc files I so along the way :heartpulse:
+#### Inspired by other .vimrc files I saw along the way :heartpulse:

 	██╗   ██╗██╗███╗   ███╗██████╗  ██████╗
 	██║   ██║██║████╗ ████║██╔══██╗██╔════╝